New Jersey Flower Shop Owner Accused of Stealing Plants From a Cemetery

-A woman who owns a flower shop has been accused of stealing plants and other items from graves inata New Jersey cemetery.
+A woman who owns a flower shop has been accused of stealing plants and other items from graves in a New Jersey cemetery.

 Police said 59-year-old Lynda Wingate of Riverdale N.J. has been charged with theft of movable property, according to the Associated Press.